 For three nights, the festival will transform the urban space into a large stage for artistic experimentation through the language of light.
 Under the theme Nocturnal Landscapes, Llum BCN offers a different and magical nocturnal experience of architecture, freed from its everyday functionality and open to research, poetry and visual innovation.

 Organised by the Institut de Cultura de Barcelona (ICUB), one of the distinctive features of Llum BCN is the involvement of students and teachers from the city’s schools of architecture, art and design, who are responsible for the installations.
 The public will be able to enjoy 12 installations by internationally renowned artists and 18 proposals created by university schools.
-As every year, students from the UPC School will take part, coming from the lifelong learning master’s degree in Lighting Design.
-Architectural Lighting Design and the lifelong learning master’s degree in Design and Production of Spaces.

 The artistic direction of Llum BCN is led by lighting designer Maria Güell Ordis, academic co-director of the master’s degree in Lighting Design.